kevin-m-kent/youtubeR/README.md

 The goal here is to get the video status (if it is finished processing) for each video that has been uploaded.

 We will need to create the google client httr2 oauth2 object first.
-In order for this to work, you will need to setup environment variables for CLIENT_ID and CLIENT_SECRET.
+In order for this to work, you will need to setup environment variables for YOUTUBE_CLIENT_ID and YOUTUBE_CLIENT_SECRET.

 ```
 library(youtubeR)